bitcoinerlab/web/src/guides/miniscriptVault.md

   `or(pk(@emergencyKey),and(pk(@unvaultKey),after(${after})))`;
 ```

 This function returns a policy, given a certain `after` number.
 A policy is composed of other more basic policies.
-For example, the primitive `after` policy corresponds to a Bitcoin absolute timelock, which is a condition that prevents a transaction from being spent before a certain `after` block height. `pk` primitive policies require that a public key signs the transaction so that it can be spent.
+For example, the primitive `after` policy corresponds to a Bitcoin absolute timelock, which is a condition that prevents a UTXO from being spent before a certain block height.
+On the other hand, `pk` primitive policies require that a public key signs the transaction so that it can be spent.
 Thus, the policy above means:

 > A certain transaction can only be spent either (`or`):
->
 > - unconditionally if `@emergencyKey` signs the transaction
 > - `or` if both `@unvaultKey` signs the transaction `and` the blockchain is at or past the `after` block height